-The fire truck connection shall be approximately 24 inches above the ground surface, but never higher than the intake of the fire truck.
+The fire truck connection shall be approximately 24 inches above the ground surface, but never higher than the intake of the using fire truck.

 The total lift (pumping head) shall not exceed 20 feet when all losses are totaled.
-Pumping head for each site shall include head loss from the screen/strainer elbows, line friction, elevation (static head), and hard rubber or flexible suction hose to the fire truck.
-Elevation shall be computed at the low water elevation.
+Pumping head for each site shall include head loss from screen or strainer, elbows, line friction, elevation (static head), and hard rubber or flexible suction hose to the fire truck.